U.S. regulators approve Cheniere LNG export plant

 In February, private equity firm Blackstone Group LP said it would invest $2 billion in Cheniere Energy Partners to help fund the plant’s construction.

-Reporting by Edward McAllister in New York and Ayesha Rascoe in Washington; Editing by Gary Hill and Dale Hudson
+Reporting by Edward McAllister in New York and Ayesha Rascoe in Washington; Editing by Gary Hill; Dale Hudson and Carol Bishopric